gitcodwarriors/codewarriors/php/readme.md

-//php related code goes to this dorectory
+//php related code goes to this directory